2018: Rare Book Discussion Group program

 C. R. Harris, President.
 RGSSA website (pdf. download, 55 pages), 1981.

-Please use our search box to find manuscript items, just type in: MS
+Please use the search box on our online catalogue to find catalogue records for the manuscript collection; just type in MS

 'The Discovery of Gold in Australia'